Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 - Remaining time will be spent to develop either of item no. 3, 4.
 I will most likely leave item no. 4 for later though.
 [TO BE CONTINUED]

 #### Plan for the week #2 (24-28 June):
 - Try out the packaging system with more complicated packages to make sure that the packaging system can work.
+[DONE]
 Result:
   - Created packages out of mininet, pox, ripl, riplpox. ripl depends on mininet, riplpox depends on ripl and pox.
   - `pip install riplpox <+ all other arguments>` can download riplpox + dependencies correctly.